Privacy & Cookies

 We would also like to inform you of various promotions, goods and services that may be of interest to you.
-These would come from any of our chains, including Currys, Dixons, PC World and KNOWHOW, from our affiliates, or from carefully selected third parties.
+These would come from any of our chains, including Currys PC World, Carphone Warehouse and Team Knowhow, from our affiliates, or from carefully selected third parties.
 You may be contacted by post, email, telephone, SMS or such other means as we regard as appropriate, including new technology.
 If you wish to receive these communications, please tick the ‘Yes’ box when entering your personal details.
 You may unsubscribe at a later date, if you wish - ‘Your rights’ section below.

 How can I see a copy of the information you hold about me?

 The Data Protection Act (DPA) gives you the right to see personal information we hold about you.
 If you want copies of this information, please send us a written request with the following:

 - A cheque for £10 (admin charge) made payable to Dixons Carphone